Criteria for generalized translation-invariant frames: Applications and examples

 \section{Applications and examples}

 In this section the sufficient conditions given in Theorem \ref{thm:GTIsufficient_CC} will be considered for special types of generalized trans\-la\-tion-in\-vari\-ant systems.
-In the examples, the focus will be on explicit formulas for the auto-correlation functions $t_{\alpha} : \widehat{G} \to \mathbb{C}$ and the associated \emph{remainder function}
+In the examples presented in this section, the focus will be on explicit formulas for the auto-correlation functions $t_{\alpha} : \widehat{G} \to \mathbb{C}$ and the associated \emph{remainder function}

 which are the main ingredients in the estimates in Theorem \ref{thm:GTIsufficient_CC}.
 Here, it should be understood that the (formal) expression for $t_{\alpha}$ might only be well-defined once we impose the CC-con\-di\-tion.
 Stating the necessary condition in Theorem~\ref{thm:GTInec_little-l2} in each special case from these formulas is straightforward and is left to the reader.